Oregon court upholds civil rights of transgender bar customers

-PORTLAND, Ore.
-(Reuters) - A Portland bar owner violated Oregon’s civil rights laws by denying service to a group of transgender and gay customers whose presence he said would damage his business, a state appeals court ruled on Wednesday.
+PORTLAND, Ore., Sept 23 (Reuters) - A Portland bar owner violated Oregon’s civil rights laws by denying service to a group of transgender and gay customers whose presence he said would damage his business, a state appeals court ruled on Wednesday.

 The Appeals Court upheld a 2013 ruling by Oregon’s Bureau of Labor and Industries, which found that pub owner Christopher Penner ran afoul of a state statute prohibiting private businesses from discrimination on the basis of sexual orientation.